Originally posted 2009-04-02 06:39:08. Republished by Blog Post Promoter

 The basic line, a scallop, is used for this little coin purse.
 The overdyed thread is the end of some knitting yarn given to me by a friend.
 I used Crescent Colours floss and Flair as the other threads.

 Once you have a line, you can start to vary it.
-This ribbons pattern is made by keeping the pattern going in one direction instead of turning at the top of the scallop.
+This ribbons pattern is made by keeping the pattern going in one direction instead of turning at the scallop’s top.
 It’s a simple change and can be done with any Bargello line pattern, but what a difference it makes!

 You can enhance the ribbony look by making more than one line using the same thread.
 I used three and accented it with neon green Sparkle Rays.
 It’s in a lime green alligator Lee’s Needle Arts luggage tag.

-This was the original piece I did using this line, it was on Cindy’s site last summer.
-I offset the rows of the pattern, so that the lowest point in one row meets the highest point in the row below it.
-When you do this the pattern no longer has lines, but shapes.
+This was the original piece I did using this line; it was on Cindy’s site.
+I offset the rows of the pattern so that the lowest point in one row meets the highest point in the row below it.
+When you do this, the pattern no longer has lines but shapes.
 This type of shape is called a clamshell and is fun to fill.

 Mine is pretty conservative, but you could also fill the outlines with different colors, making a scrap bag design, or you could alternate between two or three colors.

-I started (late Tuesday night) yet another variation which crosses two of the ribbon patterns into a big “X” and there are more I want to do after that.
+I started (late Tuesday night) yet another variation that crosses two of the ribbon patterns into a big “X,” and I want to do more after that.

 This is easy to do yourself, find a Bargello line pattern you like, graph out on or another of these variations, pick your threads, and stitch away!
 You have created an original design!